rakurame96/rust-workspace/inpyjama-30-days-of-rust/README.md

 **Concept of Ownership in rust**
 > The types covered previously (u8/i8, f8/16, etc,.) are of a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.

+**Shallow Copy and Deep Copy**
+> A **shallow copy** creates a new object and inserts references to the elements of the original object.
+So, if you modify the original object, the changes will be reflected in the shallow copy.
+Shallow copying is faster and uses less memory because it only copies the references to objects, not the objects themselves.
+In some cases, having multiple references to the same object can be useful.
+For example, if multiple parts of your code need to interact with the same object, a shallow copy can be an excellent choice.
+However, Since the copied variables point to the same memory location, changes to the original object will affect the copied object and vice versa.
+This can lead to unexpected behavior if not handled carefully.

+> A **deep copy**, on the other hand, creates a new object and recursively adds copies of the elements of the original object.
+Changes to the original object do not affect the deep copy.
+This is useful when you need to work with a copy of an object without affecting the original.
+However, as you can predict performing a deep copy takes a toll on both memory and cpu cycles.
+Deep copying is slower and uses more memory than shallow copying because it involves creating copies of all elements of the copied object.
+Implementing deep copy can be complex, especially for objects with nested or recursive data structures.
+You need to recursively make a copy of all the members of the structures.

+**Garbage Collection**
+> Python employs a mechanism known as **garbage collection** for automatic memory management.
+The garbage collector, a part of Python’s standard library, is engineered to reclaim memory that’s occupied by objects no longer in use by the program.
+The garbage collector in Python operates using a method called reference counting.
+Each object has a count that keeps track of the number of references to it.
+When an object’s reference count falls to zero, it becomes unreachable and is marked for garbage collection.

 # Interesting Articles to read
 * Author of this below site : [Amos Wenger](https://github.com/fasterthanlime)
 * https://fasterthanli.me/articles/a-half-hour-to-learn-rust